- About us

 We may also collect the following type of personal data when you visit our site(s) or call us:

-- technical information, including the internet protocol (IP) address used to connect your computer to the internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform; and
+- technical information, including the internet protocol (IP) address used to connect your computer to the internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system, and platform;

 - information about your visit, including the full uniform resource locators (URL) clickstream to, through and from our site (including date and time); page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page;

 5. Personal data we receive from other sources

-We may receive personal data about you if you use any of the other sites we operate or the other services we provide.
+We may receive personal data about you if you use any of the other sites we operate or the other services we provide, which could also be via any telephone systems or social media applications.
 We also work closely with third parties (including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, and credit reference agencies) and may receive information about you from them.

 We use LinkedIn and job boards, online curriculum vitae libraries; and their affiliate partners as publicly available sources of personal data for recruitment purposes.
 We may also receive information about you by word of mouth, for example by a recommendation from a friend, former or current employer(s) or former or current colleague(s).

 How will we use your personal data?